 There are exceptions to every rule, and each offence has its own set of rules.
 The IPC was written with the assumption that there would be no exceptions in criminal proceedings, which was a serious flaw.
 As a result, the Code created a distinct Chapter IV that applies to the entire notion.

-In Chapter 4 of the Indian Penal Code, 1860, under the heading “General Exceptions,” defenses are recognized.
-These defenses are covered by sections 76 to 106 of the IPC.
-Certain legal defenses exist to absolve a person of criminal liability.
-These defenses are premised on the basis that even if a person commits a crime, he cannot be held responsible.
-This is because, at the time of the offense, the circumstances were either such that the person’s act was justified or his condition was such that he could not create the necessary men’s rea for the crime.
-The defenses are divided into two categories: justifiable and excusable.
+In Chapter 4 of the Indian Penal Code, 1860, under the heading “General Exceptions,” defences are recognized.
+These defences are covered by sections 76 to 106 of the IPC.
+Certain legal defences exist to absolve a person of criminal liability.
+These defences are premised on the basis that even if a person commits a crime, he cannot be held responsible.
+This is because, at the time of the offence, the circumstances were either such that the person’s act was justified or his condition was such that he could not create the necessary men’s rea for the crime.
+The defences are divided into two categories: justifiable and excusable.

 Acts that are exempted from criminal liability are referred to be excusable.
-When the accused did not have any inferable guilty intention at the time of the act, and the offense needed the presence of guilty intention to complete the commission of the crime, an excuse is granted.
-As a result, the accused is exempt from punishment for the offense.
+When the accused did not have any inferable guilty intention at the time of the act, and the offence needed the presence of guilty intention to complete the commission of the crime, an excuse is granted.
+As a result, the accused is exempt from punishment for the offence.